1.1 Who should read this practice note?

 3.6.1 SRA Indemnity Insurance Rules

-Pursuant to rule 18 of the SRA Indemnity Insurance Rules, if requested, there is an obligation upon firms to provide to a claimant, or by any other person with a legitimate interest:
+Pursuant to rule 18 of the SRA Indemnity Insurance Rules, if requested, there is an obligation upon firms to provide to a claimant, or any other person with a legitimate interest:

 - the name of their participating insurer